Little Bluestem

 Cultivation: The preference is full sun and mesic to dry conditions.
 Different kinds of soil are tolerated, including those that contain clay-loam, gravel, or sand.
 Less fertile soil is preferred because of the reduced competition from taller vegetation.
 Because of its C4 metabolism, Little Bluestem develops primarily during the warm weather of summer and early fall, and it has excellent drought resistance.

-Faunal Associations: The caterpillars of several skippers feed on the leaves, including Atrytonopsis hianna (Dusted Skipper), Hesperia leonardus (Leonard's Skipper), Hesperia metea (Cobweb Skipper), Hesperia ottoe (Ottoe Skipper), Hesperia sassacus (Indian Skipper), Nastra lherminier (Swarthy Skipper), and Polites origenes (Crossline Skipper).
+Faunal Associations: The caterpillars of several skippers feed on the foliage of Little Bluestem, including Atrytonopsis hianna (Dusted Skipper), Hesperia metea (Cobweb Skipper), Hesperia ottoe (Ottoe Skipper), Hesperia sassacus (Indian Skipper), Nastra lherminier (Swarthy Skipper), and Polites origenes (Crossline Skipper); see Bouman et al. (2006).
 A skipper looks like a cross between a small moth and a small butterfly.
-This insect is common in prairies where Little Bluestem and other grasses occur.
-Many grasshoppers feed on the foliage (see Grasshopper Table); they are common in prairies and an important food source for many birds.
-Other insects that feed on Little Bluestem and closely related Andropogon spp.
-(Beard Grasses) include several oligolectic spittlebugs, leafhoppers, thrips, and beetles, including Prosapia ignipectus (Black Spittlebug), Flexamia delongi (Leafhopper sp.), Laevicephalus unicoloratus (Leafhopper sp.), Illinothrips rossi (Thrips sp.), and Aniostena nigrita (Leaf-Miner Beetle sp.).
+Skippers are common in prairies and other open areas where Little Bluestem and other grasses occur.
+Many grasshoppers also feed on the foliage (see Grasshopper Table); grasshoppers are common in the same habitats as skippers and they are an important source of food for many insectivorous birds.
+Other insects that feed on Little Bluestem include Diapheromera velii (Prairie Walkingstick), the leaf-mining beetle Anisostena nigrita, the thrips Illinothrips rossi, Prosapia ignipectus (Black Spittlebug), the Delphacid planthopper Delphacodes parvula, and such leafhoppers as Flexamia albida, Flexamia clayi, Flexamia delongi, Flexamia graminea, Flexamia prairiana, Athysanella incongrua, and Laevicephalus unicoloratus (Arment, 2006; Clark et al., 2004; Hamilton, 1982; Stannard, 1968; Panzer et al., 2006; Haarstad, 2002; FLOW, 2014; Hicks, 2014).
 The Field Sparrow, Tree Sparrow, Slate-Colored Junco, and other small songbirds eat the seeds, particularly during the winter.
 The foliage of Little Bluestem is quite palatable to bison, cattle, and other hoofed mammalian herbivores.

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.